SanthiRajuParapathi/SanthiRajuParapathi/README.md

-<h2 align="center">Hi 👋!
-My name is Santhi Raju, a 3rd-year undergraduate student in Electronics and Communication Engineering, passionate about cloud computing and software development.
-I have experience up to the AWS Cloud Practitioner level, including cloud setup, automation, and optimization, and I’m proficient in Java programming at an intermediate level.
-I’m looking for an internship where I can apply my cloud and coding skills, gain real-world experience, and grow in a dynamic environment.</h2>
+<h2 align="center">👋 Hi!
+My name is Santhi Raju, a 4th-year undergraduate student in Electronics and Communication Engineering, passionate about cloud computing and software development.
+☁️ I have experience working with AWS, including cloud setup, automation, and optimization.
+💻 I'm proficient in Java programming and enjoy building clean, reliable backend systems.
+🚀 I'm focused on applying my skills to solve real-world problems and continuously grow as a developer in a collaborative environment.</h2>

 ###